-No matter how healthy you are, one thing you can count on is developing some degree of hearing loss as you age.
-According to the Hearing Loss Association of America, age is the strongest predictor of hearing loss among adults aged 20-69 with those between the ages of 60-69 having the greatest amount.
+No matter how healthy you are, as you get older you're at increased risk of developing age-related hearing loss.
+Age is the strongest predictor of hearing loss among adults.
 And it’s a sneaky condition.
 One day you’re enjoying the sound of crickets on a warm summer night, and the next, you can’t remember the last time you heard one chirp.

 Living with someone who can’t hear can be frustrating, especially when they are unaware of the problem.
 If they constantly ask you to repeat yourself, turn up the volume on the television to an uncomfortable level, or have trouble hearing the telephone, microwave or doorbell chime, it might be time to have a heart-to-heart chat.
 Pick a quiet time when the two of you are in a good mood and you can talk uninterrupted.
 Use a firm, caring tone that is not judgemental or condescending.